 Furthermore, the Emergencies Act allowed for extensive collaboration with international partners, particularly in financial matters.
 The expanded use of Anti-Terrorism Financing laws enabled Canadian authorities to block or freeze transactions linked to the protests, invoking international agreements for cross-border financial surveillance and enforcement.
 (Reason.com)(Canada.ca)

-Who is responsible to scrutinize the rights violations from the illegal invocation of the Emergencies Act
+Who is responsible to scrutinize the rights violations from the illegal invocation of the Emergencies Act?

 The responsibility for scrutinizing potential rights violations, such as the illegal invocation of the Emergencies Act, does indeed fall within the purview of the Minister of Justice and Attorney General of Canada, who are responsible for ensuring the legality of government actions and defending the rule of law in Canada.
 This dual role is important in the context of any alleged abuse of state power, especially when it involves civil liberties.